-Synergos facilitates coalitions all over the world that enhance the capacity for stakeholders with diverse viewpoints and interests to come together to generate, test, and implement ideas that create lasting social change.
+Synergos builds and supports coalitions all over the world that enhance the capacity for stakeholders with diverse viewpoints and interests to come together to generate, test, and implement ideas that create lasting social impact on pressing, complex challenges.
 These include programs in Nigeria, Ethiopia, Bangladesh, South Africa, Namibia, and Mexico.
-In Nigeria, Synergos is facilitating a shift from subsistence farming to small-, medium-, and large-scale businesses, through the strategic convening of the State Partnership for Agriculture and through advisory support to the Federal Ministry of Agriculture and Rural Development.

-Notes to Consolidated Financial Statements Year Ended December 31, 2020
+Notes to Consolidated Financial Statements Year Ended December 31, 2021